SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Uploading archives

-Applications which were created by uploading ZIP files, multiple ZIP file versions can be stored in Cumulocity.
+Multiple archive ZIP file versions can be stored in Cumulocity when they were created by uploading ZIP files.
 Each version is called an archive.
 You can upload different versions at the same time and switch between these versions.
 To upload an archive:

 - Select the application by clicking on its name.
 - Click on the "Archives" tab.